softek/CMS.HCPCS/README.md

 A Clojure library designed to read the HCPCS codes from the CMS.gov Schedule B Excel workbooks and convert

+## How to create a package for Panther

+There is a whole page dedicated to this (don't worry, it's pretty easy if you have git and Leiningen installed, if not, you may want to contact one of the developers for help).
+How to [create a new package, schedule it for Panther upgrade-based deployment](./Panther.md#create-new-package), and how to [deploy it manually](./Panther.md#deploy-a-package-wo-software-upgrade).

 ## Usage

 ```